 Black Students Union (Brighton Campus) The purpose of this club is to promote awareness and serve as a support system for African American Students on campus.
 This club provides regular programs and education, cultural awareness and social events that highlight the contributions of Blacks in America.

-Black Student Union (Damon Office of Campus Life) The purpose of this club is to represent Black students’ ideologies and experiences around a variety of college related subjects and/or topics.
+Black Student Union (Downtown Office of Campus Life) The purpose of this club is to represent Black students’ ideologies and experiences around a variety of college related subjects and/or topics.

 Cabbages & Kings An award winning organization, Cabbages and Kings is a student run literary magazine publishing and writing entity on campus.
 Students write, and publish their art work, poetry pieces and design their own graphics for publication.